Klortho/flextree/README.md

 * Need to create some test cases, with data in a format that can be reused for both Java and JavaScript.
+    * Generate five random trees, and save them into the repo, along with results.
+These are my test cases, to make sure I don't break anything.